CryptoGnut/rocketpool-node-provision/README.md

 # Rocket Pool Node Provisioning

 Steps I used to provision a Rocket Pool node on my Intel NUC.
-For development, I used Vagrant with Oracle VM VirtualBox.  _Huge thank you to [@tedsteen](https://github.com/tedsteen) for uploading [this repo](https://github.com/CryptoGnut/rocketpool-node-provision) so I could learn from him and develop my own provisioning steps!_
+For development, I initially used Vagrant with Oracle VM VirtualBox then switched to using Proxmox VMs.  _Huge thank you to [@tedsteen](https://github.com/tedsteen) for uploading [this repo](https://github.com/CryptoGnut/rocketpool-node-provision) so I could learn from him and develop my own provisioning steps!_

 ## High-level Steps
 1. [Configure Control Node](#configure-control-code)